 The Society’s activities include sponsoring conference sessions in association with other learned societies and promoting communication amongst Smith scholars by providing a regular newsletter for its members.
 The society sponsors a scholarly, peer-reviewed journal, The Adam Smith Review, published by Routledge.

 In June 2001, the society held its first international conference in conjunction with the meeting of the Eighteenth-Century Scottish Studies Society.
 Since then, the Society has regularly sponsored special sessions at the annual meetings of the American Philosophical Society and looks forward to continued collaboration with these and several other scholarly organizations.

-Other societies that encourage scholarship on Adam Smith include the International Association for Scottish Philosophy, the History of Economics Society, the Center for the Study of Scottish Philosophy, and the Eighteenth Century Scottish Studies Association.
+Other societies that encourage scholarship on Adam Smith include the International Association for Scottish Philosophy, the History of Economics Society, the Institute for the Study of Scottish Philosophy, and the Eighteenth Century Scottish Studies Association.

 News & Events

 Have updated news and events related to Adam Smith scholarship to share?
 Please email the website moderator.